Donations made to the KCMS Community Foundation for the Underrepresented in Medicine Scholars Award (URiM):

-- Education: The Community Foundation recognizes the extraordinary financial needs of medical students.
-In response to the financial shortcomings faced by a majority of medical students, the Society’s Community Foundation will issue several scholarships each year once endowment requirements are met.
+- Education: The KCMS-CF recognizes the extraordinary financial needs of medical students.
+In response to the financial shortcomings faced by a majority of medical students, the CF will issue several scholarships each year once endowment requirements are met.

-- Community: The Community Program seeks opportunities to promote civic responsibility through community charitable gifts, development, outreach, and volunteerism.
+- Community: The Program seeks opportunities to promote civic responsibility through community charitable gifts, outreach, and volunteerism.

-- History: Preserving and maintaining the rich history of medicine and public health in King County through education, special programs will continue to be a priority for the Community Foundation.
+- History: Preserving and maintaining the rich history of medicine and public health in King County through education, and special programs is a priority.

-Ways to Give in order to assist students and leave a legacy to future physicians:
+Ways to Give to assist students and leave a legacy for future physicians:

 I. Cash: please click here to donate directly to the scholarship fund.

 II.
 Grateful Patients Program: Do you have patients that would like to do something special for you?
-Send them to this page and they can donate in your name to the scholarship program.
+Send them to this page, and they can donate to the scholarship program in your name.
 Do your patients have a story that they’d like to share?
 We would love to highlight these fundraising events in our monthly newsletter.
 Contact firstname.lastname@example.org

 IV.
-Give Through Your Will: Leaving a portion of an estate to the Community Foundation is one of the greatest ways you can impact their community long past your lifetime.
-We work directly with Professional Advisors to help members leave a legacy that can make a difference for generations to come.
+Give Through Your Will: Leaving a portion of an estate to the Community Foundation is one of the most significant ways you can impact their community long past your lifetime.
+We work directly with Professional Advisors to help members leave a legacy that can make a difference for generations.

 V. Give in Memory: One lasting way to remember a loved one is to establish a fund in their memory.
-Memorial gifts are collected on the behalf of the family and we work with the family to determine how best to honor your loved one.
-This can mean establishing a scholarship in their name and/or with specific criteria set out by you.
+Memorial gifts are collected on the family’s behalf, and we work with the family to determine how best to honor your loved one.
+This can mean establishing a scholarship in their name and with specific criteria set out by you.

-We urge you to work with our friendly staff to create an endowed scholarship in the name of a loved one, or yourself!
-These funds are designed to be permanent and perpetual and can be created with gifts totaling a minimum amount of $25,000, contributed in full at the outset or with an initial commitment that is added to over time until the endowment level of $25,000 is attained.
+Step 1: To Establish an Endowed Scholarship: We urge you to work with our staff to create an endowed scholarship in the name of a loved one or yourself.
+These funds are designed to be permanent and perpetual and can be created with gifts totaling a minimum amount of $25,000, contributed in full at the outset, or with an initial commitment that is added over time until the endowment level of $25,000 is attained.
 The principal of the fund is invested to produce income, and an annual award is made to a student/s.
-The principal remains untouched, so the endowment can last into perpetuity.
+The principal remains untouched so that the endowment can last into perpetuity.

 You can also provide for your scholarship in your estate plans.
-Estate gifts or planned gifts are an easy way to establish a scholarship without affecting your current income or assets.
+Estate or planned gifts are easy ways to establish a scholarship without affecting your current income or assets.

-How are King County Medical Society Community Foundation scholarships named?
+- How are Named King County Medical Society Community Foundation scholarships chosen?

 You can help establish the scholarship criteria by expressing your intentions for the award.
 The Society’s Community Foundation staff will draft the scholarship criteria according to your specifications and present them to you for your approval.